bbc/newslabs-newsQuery/README.md

 ### getConcepts()

-You need to get a definative URI for a concept before you can search for articles that mention it.
+You need to get a definitive URI for a concept before you can search for articles that mention it.

 A concept is typically a person, place, organisation or theme (e.g. "law", "economics").
 These correspond to entries in dbpedia, which uses an ontology derived from data in Wikipedia.